Courageous Leaders for Collective Liberation

 Contributing Program Faculty

-The full sustaining cost of the year-long intensive program is $4950.
-These costs include retreat and online course tuition, as well as coaching, supervision and certificate fees. *These costs do not include travel to/from and room and board at the retreat.
+All tuition costs listed in the application linked below include retreat and online course tuition, as well as coaching, supervision and certificate fees. *These costs do not include travel to/from and room and board at the in-person workshops in Portland, OR.

-We offer need-based, service-recognition and work-exchange scholarships upon request.
 We do believe it is important for every member of our cohort to invest in our learning community, so we do not offer full scholarships.
-We do offer 25%, 50% and 75% reduced fee scholarships and will work with all committed participants to make this training possible!

 We also offer discounts to organizations or community groups of two or more.